+The benefits of Rosemary tea are various.
 Rosemary is a fragrant evergreen herb native to the Mediterranean.
 It has a long history of culinary and aromatic uses.
-Rosemary has a lot of health benefits, therefore, the leaf and its oil are used to make medicine.
+Due to having so many health benefits, the Rosemary leaf and its oil is used to make medicine.

 Many people enjoy rosemary tea for its flavor, aroma, and healthiness.

 Here are some potential health benefits and uses of rosemary tea, as well as possible drug interactions and a recipe to make it.